-As mentioned in the previous section, the species was recorded nine times (a total of nine individuals) in the study area during the observations in July 2020, August

-2020, September 2020 and April 2021, with one of these records involving the crossing of three individuals and taking place outside the impact zones with the WPP (distance of more than 2 km from the location of the nearest wind turbine of the project).
-In addition, of the total number of records, three involved the crossing of two individuals per flight/record and took place, one within Zone A, the second within Zone B and the third within Zone C. Finally, of the remaining five single recordings (one individual crossing per flight/recording), three took place within Zone B, one took place within Zone A and the last one took place outside the Zones of influence with the WPP (distance greater than 2 km from the installation site of the nearest wind turbine of the project).
+As mentioned in a previous section, the species was recorded nine times (a total of nine individuals) in the study area during the observations, during the months of July 2020, August 2020, September 2020, and April 2021, with one recording of them concerning the passage of three individuals and taking place within Zone B. three concerned the passage of two persons per flight/recording and took place, one within Zone A and at a distance of less than 100 meters from the installation site of the nearest wind turbine of the project but with a very high flight height (>300 meters) (for this reason this recording is not classified in the Direct Impact Zone), and the other two outside the Zones of Impact with the WPP (distance more than 2 km from the installation site of the nearest wind turbine of the project).
+Finally, of the remaining five single recordings (passage of one person per flight/recording), two took place within Zone B, one took place within Zone A and even at a distance of less than 100 meters from the installation site of the nearest wind turbine of the project, but with a very high flight height (>300 meters) (for this reason this recording is not classified in the Direct Impact Zone), and the last two were carried out outside the Zones of Impact with the WPP (distance of more than 2 km from the installation site of the nearest wind turbine of the project).

-The main characteristics of the species, as well as the pressures and threats to it, have been reported in Chapter 5 (species of interest), in the relevant sub-chapter required.
+The main characteristics of the species, as well as the pressures and threats concerning it have been mentioned in section 5 (is a type of interest), in the relevant subsection required.

-The activity of the species and the intensity of crossings per hour of observation (and even with the strictest estimate of that which refers only to the hours of raptor recording) in the overall field survey area of the WPP was low (0.086 crossings per hour) and is within the range of values reported at other viewpoints and WPPs (in the Thrace area according to Carcamo et al. 2011 considering combined data from Tables 7 and 37 of this study) which are from about 0 to 0.12 crossings per hour and average close to 0.051.
-However, as mentioned in the analysis of the species, the comparison is indicative as the above range of values refers to installed WPPs, which may cause a bias in the measurements due to higher disturbance and therefore in those areas the activity of the species may have been even higher.
+The activity of the species and the intensity of crossings per hour of observation (and even with the strictest estimation of the one that concerns only the hours of recording raptors) throughout the field research area of WPP was low (0.086 crossings per hour) and is within the limits of the ranges reported at other viewpoints and WPP (in the area of Thrace according to Carcamo et al. 2011 taking into account the combined data in Table 7 and 37 of this study) which is from about 0 to 0.12 crossings per hour and an average value close to 0.051.
+However, as mentioned in the analysis of the previous species, the comparison is indicative as the above range refers to installed WPP, which may cause bias in measurements due to greater nuisance and therefore in those areas the activity of the species was even greater.